ozen/PyOptiX/README.md

 Only Linux is supported.
 PyOptiX can work on other platforms but you may need to modify setup.py and set `Compiler.nvcc_path` and `Compiler.flags` parameters manually during run time.

+### Supported OptiX Versions

+PyOptiX was tested with OptiX 3.9.x and 4.0.x.

 ## Features